 Woodrow’s father was a theologian who helped found the Presbyterian Church of the Confederacy.
-Throughout his entire life, Woodrow was know to be a religions man and had stated that his faith was the guiding force in all he did in life.
+Throughout his entire life, Woodrow was known to be a religious man and had stated that his faith was his guiding force in life.
 It is believed that Woodrow may have had dyslexia, which hindered his education when he was young.
-He went on to graduated from the University of New Jersey, now known as Princeton.
+He went on to graduate from the University of New Jersey, now known as Princeton.
 Woodrow married his wife, Ellen Axson, in June of 1885.

 Woodrow spent his early adulthood teaching at several universities, including Princeton, where he was voted the most popular professor for six consecutive years.
-In 1902, Woodrow became president of Princeton and added three female professors and Booker T. Washington, an African-America.
-For most his adult life though, Woodrow did not support Women’s Suffrage or try to help African-Americans, although his views towards Women’s Suffrage eventually evolved into support.
-Woodrow even recommended to an African American student that he apply to a Negro College in the South rather than Princeton!
+In 1902, Woodrow became president of Princeton.
+He added three female professors and Booker T. Washington, an African-American.

 In 1911, Woodrow was elected governor of New Jersey, where he rose to prominence and became a figure in the national media.
 The following year, he was, after 46 ballots, nominated to run as the Democratic presidential candidate.
-With 42 percent of the popular vote, Woodrow defeated Republican incumbent Republican William Taft and Teddy Roosevelt, running for a third party, the Progressive Party.
-It was the only election in which a third party candidate received more votes than a nominee from a major party.
+With 42 percent of the popular vote, Woodrow defeated Republican incumbent William Taft and third party candidate Teddy Roosevelt.
+It was the only election in which a third-party candidate received more votes than a nominee from a major party.

-Woodrow showed that he was a much more private president than most.
+President Woodrow Wilson showed he was a much more private president than most.
 Instead of an inaugural ball, Woodrow celebrated with family and friends at the White House.
 Instead of conferring with those who sought appointments in his administration, Woodrow privately considered the candidates and made his decisions.
-Woodrow did meet with the press twice a week, however, they were not allowed to directly quote him.
-Woodrow also resumed the practice of personally delivering the State of the Union address, which had not been done since 1801, when Thomas Jefferson discontinue the practice.
+Woodrow met with the press twice a week, however, they were not allowed to directly quote him.
+President Woodrow Wilson also resumed the practice of personally delivering the State of the Union address, which had not been done since 1801, when Thomas Jefferson discontinued the practice.

 Woodrow approved of the segregation of African Americans within the lower levels of the federal government.
 This caused segregation within the federal government to accelerate.
 This action was in contradiction to Woodrow’s campaign promise, where he promised to deal generously with racial injustices.
 He did not deliver on that promise.

 On July 26, 1914, World War I broke out in Europe.
-President Wilson worked hard to keep the United States out of the war, declaring the nation neutral.
-Also during this time his wife took ill, and died on August 6, 1914.
+President Woodrow Wilson worked hard to keep the United States out of the war, declaring the nation neutral.
+During the same time his wife took ill, eventually dying on August 6, 1914.
 During the following six months, Woodrow battled depression.
-Over the course of 1914 and 1915, several Americans lost their lives when ships on which they were traveling, were sunk by German submarines.
+Throughout 1914 and 1915, several Americans lost their lives when their cruise ships were sunk by German submarines.
 Woodrow appealed to the German government for an agreement not to shoot and sink unarmed merchant ships.
-The German government eventually agreed, allowing Woodrow to keep America out of the war, although Germany did not always follow this agreement.
+The German government eventually agreed.
+This allowed President Woodrow Wilson to keep America out of the war, although Germany did not always follow this agreement.

-In early 1915, Woodrow met Edith Galt, whom he fell in love with and married in December of the same year.
+In early 1915, Woodrow met Edith Galt, whom he married in December of the same year.
 This buoyed his spirits and his aspirations for re-election.
-By 1916, despite is conviction to remain neutral, Woodrow receive final approval to increase the military and construct additional Navy vessels.
+By 1916, despite his conviction to remain neutral, Woodrow received final approval to increase the military and construct additional Navy vessels.
 In the 1916 election, Woodrow ran on the slogan “He kept us out of the war,” although Woodrow never promised during his campaign to continue to keep the United States out of the war.

-During the end of his first term and into his second term, Woodrow advocated for the creation of a postwar league of Nations.
-Germany rescinded their earlier promises, and Germany also began reaching out to Mexico, promising that Mexico would be granted lands formerly lost to the United States if they supported Germany in the war.
-By March 20, 1917, Woodrow could avoid it no longer.
-Following an unanimous vote, the United States entered World War I.
+At the end of his first term, Woodrow began advocating for a postwar League of Nations.
+Germany rescinded their earlier promises, and began reaching out to Mexico.
+By March 20, 1917, Woodrow could avoid it no longer and the United States entered World War I.

 Woodrow spent six months abroad in Paris for a Peace Conference.
 At the time, it was the longest a President spent outside the United States.
 It was also the first time a United States President traveled to Europe while in office and Woodrow was the first president to visit the Pope.
 During the conference, Woodrow advocated for the acceptance of the League.
 Woodrow became ill during the conference and although he recovered, he was left in a weakened state.